-Why do guinea pigs exhibit dominance behaviors?
-What are those behaviors?
+Why do guinea pigs exhibit dominance behaviours?
+What are those behaviours?
 How do you deal with them?
-Let’s take a look at dominance.
+Let’s take a look at guinea pig dominance.

 Understanding Dominance in the Animal World

 Dominance is a characteristic that occurs whenever there is a group of social animals that interact regularly.
 Normally, because the animals live together or interact regularly, they compete for the same resources – food, space, attention, sex, or any other resource.